tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% docs code_suggestions_installation_host_name %}

 If only one `host_name` can be mapped to the Code Suggestion event through the instance id, then it is listed here.

 {% enddocs %}

+{% docs code_suggestions_ultimate_parent_namespace_id %}

+If only one ultimate parent namespace id can be mapped to the Code Suggestion event through the namespace or instance id, then it is listed here.

+{% enddocs %}

+{% docs code_suggestions_namespace_is_internal %}

+Flag indicates if any namespace associated with the Code Suggestion is internal.
+Since a Code Suggestion can permissioned at the user-level, it has a 1:many relationship with namespaces, so the event can be associated with multiple namespace IDs.
+We look at all possible associations to verify if the event is internal.

+{% enddocs %}